Aliza P. Wingo, M.D., M.Sc.

 Melissa Armendariz, B.S.

-Ms. Armendariz is a research coordinator who joined the Wingo lab in 2016.
+Ms. Armendariz graduated from Virginia Tech with a B.S. in Biochemistry and a minor in Chemistry and Psychology.
+She is a research coordinator who joined the Wingo lab in 2016.
 She collects, synthesizes, and manages clinical and genetic data to identify new genetic causes of Alzheimer’s disease.

 Se Min (Minnie) Canon, B.S.

-Ms. Canon first volunteered as an undergraduate at Emory University and went on to do a senior project on the genetic causes of an early-onset Alzheimer’s Disease case in a family from Columbia.
-After graduation she joined the lab as a research technician in 2014 and continues to work on family-based genetic studies of Alzheimer’s disease.
+Minnie first joined the Wingo Lab as an Undergraduate Research Assistant in Fall of 2012.
+She went on to do a Senior Project on the genetic causes of an early-onset Alzheimer’s disease case in a family from Colombia.
+After graduating from Emory University (B.S. in Neuroscience and Behavioral Biology), she joined the lab as a Research Specialist in 2014.
+She continues to work on family-based genetic studies of Alzheimer’s disease

 Dr. Bennett is the Director of the Rush Alzheimer’s Disease Core Center and Principal Investigator of the Rush Memory and Aging Project.
 Dr. Bennett is an internationally known Alzheimer’s disease researcher.